betaflight/betaflight/docs/Telemetry.md

     \_______/
 ```

 It should be possible to daisy chain multiple sensors with ibus.
-This is implemented but not tested because i don't have one of the sensors to test with.
+This is implemented but not tested because i don't have one of the sensors to test with, the FC shall always be the last sensor in the chain.

 ### Configuration